 One Sunday morning, June 8, 2008, a 19 year old woman was jogging in and around her neighborhood, just like most mornings.
 An unknown man sprang from the bushes, knocking this young jogger down an embankment.
 She fought back, but she was no match for her assailant.
 He sexually assaulted and severely beat her.
 This young woman required much more than The State Office of Victim's Assistance (SOVA) could provide; her community sprang to action, organizing a charity 5k to help with her mounting expenses.

-Early Packet pick up will be on Friday, August 3rd from 2:00-6:00 at Julie Valentine Center at 2905 White Horse Road, Greenville, SC 29611.
-You may also pick up your race packet the morning of the Run at the race site in Cleveland Park (shelter 30 in front of the zoo).
+Early Packet pick up will be on Friday, July 31st from 2:00-6:00 at Julie Valentine Center at 2905 White Horse Road, Greenville, SC 29611.
+You may also pick up your race packet the morning of the event at the Julie Valentine Memorial next to Shelter #5 in Cleveland Park.
+This location is down by the old dog park and volleyball courts.
+Online registration closes on July 30th at 8:30 am.

 If you have any questions about this race, click the button below.Questions?